War cabinet: British war cabinet

 Unlike a normal peacetime cabinet, few of these men had departmental responsibilities – Bonar Law, and then Chamberlain, served as chancellors of the exchequer, but the rest had no specific portfolio.
-The title of, "Minister Without Portfolio" was important.
+The title of, "minister without portfolio" was important.
 It allowed total devotion to war duties, without the distraction of civil cabinet responsibilities.
-Among others, the Foreign Secretary, Arthur Balfour, was never a member of the war cabinet, nor were the service ministers Lord Derby (Army) and Sir Edward Carson (Navy).
+Among others, the Foreign Secretary, Arthur Balfour, was never a member of the war cabinet, nor were the service ministers Edward Stanley (Army) and Edward Carson (Navy).
 The latter did join, but only after leaving the Admiralty.
 Whenever these specialties were needed by the war cabinet, they were summoned.
 The functioning of the war cabinet is best summed up by Lord Hutchison during a Parliamentary debate held on 14 March 1934.

-Despite its efficiency, on 8 June 1917 at Lord Milner's urging, it became necessary to form a War Policy Committee within the War Cabinet to coordinate war strategy.
-Its members included Lloyd George, Lord Milner, Lord Curzon, Jan Smuts, and Maurice Hankey.
-Upon his transfer from the War Cabinet to the War Office as Secretary of State for War in April 1918, the X Committee was created so Lord Milner could meet with the Prime Minister before War Cabinet sessions to continue the talks.
+Despite its efficiency, on 8 June 1917 at Lord Milner's urging, it became necessary to form a War Policy Committee within the war cabinet to coordinate war strategy.
+Its members included David Lloyd George, Lord Milner, Lord Curzon, Jan Smuts, and Maurice Hankey.
+Upon his transfer from the war cabinet to the War Office as Secretary of State for War in April 1918, the X Committee was created so Lord Milner could meet with the Prime Minister before war cabinet sessions to continue the talks.

 Previously, all cabinet members were paid based upon their cabinet status.
-With the creation of Ministers Without Portfolio, it was suggested that these positions go unpaid.
-Indeed, Lord Lansdowne, a millionaire, while a member without portfolio in Prime Minister Asquith's government, received no pay.
+With the creation of ministers without portfolio, it was suggested that these positions go unpaid.
+Indeed, Henry Petty-Lansdowne, a millionaire, while a member without portfolio in Asquith's government, received no pay.
 The debate, which took place in the House of Commons on 13 February 1917, was decided in the new government's favour.
 Appropriations of £5,000 a year (£350,000 in 2020) were made.

-The British War Cabinet marked the first time minutes were recorded of official meetings.
+The British war cabinet marked the first time minutes were recorded of official meetings.
 This innovation set the trend for all important corporate and governmental meetings since.

-With the World War over, and the two main peace treaties signed with Germany and Austria-Hungary, Lloyd George decided to discontinue the War Cabinet.
+With World War I over, and the two main peace treaties signed with Germany and Austria-Hungary, Lloyd George decided to discontinue the war cabinet.
 Its last meeting was held on 27 October 1919.

-The Imperial War Cabinet
+Imperial War Cabinet

 The origins of an Imperial War Cabinet date back to the beginning of Lloyd George's government, and the proper way of responding to peace offerings from Germany.
-The first mention of a conference in the War Cabinet happened on 18 December 1916.
+The first mention of a conference in the war cabinet happened on 18 December 1916.
 In January invitations were sent out, and in the spring of 1917 the Imperial War Cabinet was formed.
-Goals were also established to strengthen imperial federation by upgrading the status of the Dominions and India to an equal footing with that of England when coordinating war strategy.
+Goals were also established to strengthen imperial federation by upgrading the status of the Dominions and India to an equal footing with that of Britain when coordinating war strategy.
 The Imperial War Cabinet met in three sessions: from March to May 1917, from June to August 1918, and from August to December 1918.
 The last session was improvised.
 It occurred due to Allied successes on the battlefield and a desire of dominion partners to keep abreast of events.
 Its original members were: